NasCraftsman/OpenCuring/README.md

 STEP_A4 | GPIO32 | Output

-* The USB LED can be used to indicate that a correct power source has been connected
-* The Button is used to start the curing process
+*The USB LED can be used to indicate that a correct power source has been connected *The button is used to start the curing process.
-* The potentiometer is used to select the curing timming
+*The potentiometer is used to select the curing time.
-* The UV pin activated a power mosfet to turn on the UV power LEDs
-* STEP A1 to A4 are the stepper mottor control lines
+*The UV pin activated a power mosfet to turn on the UV power LEDs *STEP A1 to A4 are the control lines of the stepper motor

 ## Board overview C3T